Iraq: Please help Christians being Persecuted for their Faith

-Archbishop Nona, who was among the 500,000 people forced to flee in June from the forces of ISIS, is now in charge of the bishops' emergency committee for coordinating the aid relief effort.
-He writes: "I am personally grateful to ACN - you have given us new hope".
-The archbishop has called on all people to pray for Iraq.
+Archbishop Nona, who was among the 500,000 people forced to flee in June from the forces of ISIS, was in charge of the bishops' emergency committee for coordinating the aid relief effort.
+He wrote at the time: "I am personally grateful to ACN - you have given us new hope".
+The archbishop, who is now the Eparch of the Chaldean Diocese in Sydney, has called on all people to pray for Iraq.
 "Please pray for the safety of our people and that no one else will be murdered by the terrorists.
 And we must also pray for those who are persecuting us and for an end to the evil that seems so strong at this moment".

-The international Catholic charity Aid to the Church in Need is helping Archbishops Warda and Nona lend support to the work of the Church, helping tens of thousands of displaced people fleeing persecution from IS militants.
+The international Catholic charity Aid to the Church in Need has in place an ongoing campaign to support to the work of the Church for the Christians of Iraq, helping tens of thousands of displaced people fleeing persecution from IS militants.